IDM Supersport : Finding the right balance was harder than expected

 A level playing field for the young guns in the 300cc class.
 The FIM has made some adjustments.
 Text: Anke Wieczorek; Photo: Dino Eisele

-The Supersport 300 class features motorcycles from around the world that are designed to be competitive with one another through various modifications.
-The FIM officials had likely imagined the balance regulations to be simpler.
+In the Supersport , motorcycles from around the world compete against one another, and various modifications are made to ensure they are on equal footing.
+The FIM officials had probably imagined the balance regulations would be simpler.
 This was partly because, for example, the Kawasaki Ninja 400 wasn’t available until shortly before the first World Championship race.
-The World Championship technicians had very limited time for testing.
+The testing period for the World Championship technicians was very limited.
 There was no balance at the start of the World Championship season.

-The IDM Supersport 300 adheres as closely as possible to the FIM regulations.
-The goal is to enable young German riders to compete in the World Championship with minimal effort, and conversely, to allow a World Championship rider to compete in the IDM without any problems.
-However, the imbalance among the motorcycles has hardly been noticeable so far, as only two Kawasaki Ninja 300s were used alongside KTM, Honda, and Yamaha.
+The IDM Supersport adheres as closely as possible to the FIM regulations.
+The goal is to enable young German riders to compete in the World Championship without significant effort, and conversely, to allow a World Championship rider to compete in the IDM without any problems.
+However, the imbalance among the motorcycles has hardly been noticeable so far, as only two Kawasaki Ninja 300s were entered alongside KTM, Honda, and Yamaha.

 However, the FIM has now revised the regulations once again with new technical rules.
 According to IDM Technical Director Karsten Bartschat, this now ensures a relative balance between the manufacturers.